ml-archive/blog/source/_posts/2018-03-14-GoogleCast.md

 Today, on the AppStore, you are able to find a rapidly increasing number of apps that will allow their users to watch video content.
 There might come a time when you will have to develop such an app, and functionality like GoogleCast and AirPlay is not only nice to have, but also expected by the end user.

-In this post we will tackle together the steps required in order to allow your users cast videos to a GoogleCast device.
+In this post we will tackle together the steps required in order to allow your users casting videos to a GoogleCast device

 ## Let's get started
 In order to be able to solely focus on integrating the GoogleCast SDK to our app, I have created a demo project that you can use in order to follow along.

-The project containt:
+The project containts:

 - Added GoogleCast SDK via CocoaPods [Setup Instructions](https://developers.google.com/cast/docs/ios_sender_setup#xcode_setup)
 - An AVPlayer that allows users to play video content locally

-As well you will need to register your application to Google Cast SDK Developer Console at: https://cast.google.com/publish/#/signup
+Furthermore you will need to register your application to Google Cast SDK Developer Console at: https://cast.google.com/publish/#/signup

 You can download the demo project here: [Started Project](https://github.com/nodes-projects/cast-nodes-ios/tree/cast-demo-start)